Glossary of Terms

 Video Village

-An area set aside during the filming of TV commercials for the director and producers–consisting of director chairs, a craft service table, and large flat screen TVs with a “video-tap” showing on the TVs exactly what the camera sees.
+A Video Village is an area set aside during the filming of TV commercials for the director and producers – consisting of director chairs, a craft service table and large flat-screen TV with a “video tap” showing on the TV exactly what the camera sees.

 Wet Downs